What is the Myotatic Reflex?

 What should be avoided when stretching?

 Many people never learned to stretch correctly.
-Maybe you’ve done this yourself: you see other people stretching in the gym and trying to imitate what you see.
+Maybe you’ve done this yourself: you see other people pulling in the gym and trying to imitate what you see.

 But who can say that the person you are looking at is doing things right?
 These are some of the most common mistakes made when stretching:

 Every movement you make must be gentle and gentle.
-Gradually lean towards the stretch, push to the point of slight tension and hold it like that for a few seconds.
-Each time you can go a little further, but do not force it.
+Gradually lean towards the stretch, push to the point of slight tension and hold it for a few seconds.
+You can go a little further each time, but do not force it.

 Do not keep the stretch long enough.
-If you do not hold the stretch long enough, you may fall into the habit of bouncing or rushing during your stretching training.
+If you do not hold the time long enough, you may fall into the habit of bouncing or rushing during your stretching training.